Home

 By this time, a lot of us decided that discretion being the better part of valor; we were better served by referring to ourselves as the Emergency Prepared.

-When the popularized survival movement started during the cold war era, it was easy for some, disenfranchised with the ‘System’ and ‘Big Brother’, to look at survivalism in a darkly romanticized way, which was evidenced by many movies where the protagonists prevailed with knowledge, strength, and superior firepower, in a society no longer constrained by governmental rule.
-While many did fall for this emotionally enabling apocalyptic vision, I have to say, that while I enjoyed some of these movies as escapist fiction, I didn’t buy in.
+When the popularized survival movement started during the cold war era, it was easy for some, disenfranchised with the ‘System’ and ‘Big Brother’, to look at survivalism in a darkly romanticized way, which was evidenced by many movies and novels where the protagonists prevailed with knowledge, strength, and superior firepower, in a society no longer constrained by governmental rule.
+While many did fall for this emotionally enabling apocalyptic vision, I have to say, that while I enjoyed some of these movies as escapist fiction, I didn’t buy into the concept, as there is no real romance in anarchy.

-First of all, the majority that did were already the of ‘Lone Wolf’ Variety.
-All my adult life, I have had others safety to put before my own interest, and besides, during a great infrastructure collapse, I am acutely aware of the multitudinous nonromantic aspects as well.
+First of all, the majority that did were already of the ‘Lone Wolf’ variety.
+All my adult life, I have had others safety to put before my own interest, and besides, during a Critical Infrastructure Collapse, I am acutely aware of the multitudinous nonromantic aspects.
 To begin, there is medication and prescriptions I depend on, and while to a degree, this can be compensated for holistically, that is certainly not all prevailing.
 I also greatly enjoy such things most take for granted.
-I would be shattered without Chinese Takeout.
+I would be devastated without Chinese Takeout, and Kat and I are Saturday Movie Junkies.

 In the end, I’m also a realist.
 The truth is always stranger, and darker, than fiction.